 The story made perfect sense to the young princess, and as she had already made one successful trip on the flying horse, she was not at all alarmed when the man asked her to climb on board it with him.
-Little did he know that this seemingly harmless old man was the cunning inventor of the machine, and that he still held a terrible grudge for the ungrateful way he had been treated by the Prince and his father.
+Little did she know that this seemingly harmless old man was the cunning inventor of the machine, and that he still held a terrible grudge for the ungrateful way he had been treated by the prince and his father.
 Now he was after his revenge.
 He turned the screw in the neck of the horse, and up they climbed into the sky.
 On and on they flew.
-At last she asked :
+At last she asked:

-“Old Man, when shall we see my prince, as you promised me?
-For in truth, I am starting to fear that your words hid a deceitful trick from me.”
+“Old man, when shall we see my prince, as you promised me?
+For in truth, I am starting to fear that your words hide a deceitful trick from me.”

-“Greetings,” called out the King, l, “Who are you? where have you come from? and what secret lies hidden in the belly of this strange black horse?”
+“Greetings,” called out the king.
+“Who are you?
+Where have you come from?
+And what secret lies hidden in the belly of this strange black horse?”

 The Greek had no doubt whom he wanted to believe.
 He ordered his guard to cut off the ugly head of the inventor, and that was the end of him.
 Then he returned to his palace, taking with him the lovely princess, and the strange ebony horse.

-Towards supper time, the Prince came to the gates of the palace, and declared that he was a traveling medicine man.
+Towards supper time, the prince came to the gates of the palace, and declared that he was a travelling medicine man.
 He asked for an audience with the king.
 Under normal circumstance, he would have been turned away with a sharp kick in the behind, but at that time there were orders that anyone who claimed to have a cure for the princess would be granted a royal audience.
-When the prince came before the King, the courtiers saw his ragged cloths, and heard is foreign accent.
+When the prince came before the king, the courtiers saw his ragged cloths, and heard his foreign accent.
 He said that he was Persian.
 The Greeks did not care for Persians.
 They laughed and poured scorn on him.
-But by this time the King was close to despair.
+But by this time the king was close to despair.
 He had spent a fortune on astrologers, doctors and the like, and all to no avail.
-He said :
+He said:

 “I care not if he is Persian or from the moon.
-One more egromancer and do no harm,” and he allowed the visitor to see the princess.
+One more egromancer can do no harm,” and he allowed the visitor to see the princess.
 She lay with her eyes closed, seemingly asleep.
-He knelt down and whispered in her ear;
+He knelt down and whispered in her ear:

 “Oh darling of the universe, care of my life, do not fear, nor stir nor make any sound.
 It is I your prince.
 I have searched the four corners of the world and now at last I have found you.”